|hope college > academic departments > philosophy|

 This half-semester course will satisfy the departmental logic requirement for majors and minors.
 It also may be of some use to those who plan to take standardized tests such as the LSAT.

-Philosophy 232: Geography of Evil, Suffering and Hope
+Philosophy 232: Modern Philosophy - A Geography of Evil, Suffering and Hope

 The modern period in the West has seen tremendous scientific, technological, and medical progress.
 Furthermore, the 19th and 20th centuries saw dramatic developments in the political and social realms with respect to individual freedoms, civil rights, and women’s rights.
 Yet even with the very real “progress” that has occurred over the past centuries, the 20th century is also now recognized as the bloodiest century in human history with the rise of totalitarianism and the emergence of ethnic cleansing and genocide.